OctopusDeploy/docs/docs/deployment-examples/java-applications/index.md

 * If you are deploying to a standalone server, the deployment can be enabled or disabled using the `Enable/Disable the Deployment` field.
 This field has no effect when deploying to a domain controller.
 * If you are deploying to a domain controller, the server groups that will have the deployment enabled must be specified in the `Enabled Server Groups` field.
 Likewise the server groups that will have the deployment disabled must be specified in the `Disabled Server Groups`.
 Multiple server groups can be specified separated by a comma.
 These fields has no effect when deploying to a standalone server.

-## Enabling/Disabling WildFly and EAP Applications Step Details
+## Enabling/Disabling WildFly and EAP applications step details

 | Field Name | Required | Default | Field Description |
 |-|-|-|-|